What we know about FEMA efforts in North Carolina after reported threats lead to an arrest

 National Guard troops are already on the ground in western North Carolina, part of a task force of more than 1,500 soldiers and airmen.

-Nearly three weeks after Helene ravaged North Carolina, the state has 92 people unaccounted for, Gov. Cooper said Tuesday.
+Nearly three weeks after Helene ravaged North Carolina, the state has 81 people unaccounted for, Cooper said Tuesday.

 At one point immediately after Helene, Buncombe County in Western North Carolina alone had received more than 1,000 missing persons reports, a figure that dropped quickly as cell phone service was restored.
 The death toll in North Carolina from Helene stands at 117 people, according to a CNN tally.